andyinabox/klip/README.md

 A simple tool for parsing Kindle clippings.
 Inspired by [kindle-my-clippings](https://github.com/baniol/kindle-my-clippings), klip is meant to do nothing more than convert your Kindle "My Clippings.txt" file into a javascript object.

+You can see an example of the output in [data/clippings.json](data/clippings.json), and a simple usage example as a command-line tool in [example/klip-cli.js](example/klip-cli.js).

 ## Installation

 `npm install klip`